 Only a straight 2-channel stereo amplifier is needed to get the best performance.
 Often a smaller foot print is needed for the full-range compared to the subwoofer.
 If it is a Home Theater system, a single powered subwoofer can usually be placed anywhere while music may sound best when played through just the full-range system.

 So, both can be better, depending on the application, cosmetics and costs.

-When cost is no object, our Walsh F-5015 combines in one cabinet an XtremeXcursion(tm) subwoofer with its own 500 watt amp and a satellite version of our top-of-the-line Walsh 5000 for only $11,000 per pair or $8850 for beta-prototypes.
+When cost is no object, our Walsh F-5015 combines in one cabinet an XtremeXcursion(tm) subwoofer with its own 500 watt amp and a satellite version of our top-of-the-line Walsh 5000 for only $11,000 per pair.

 Enjoy & Good Listening!